 Shoulder ArthroscopyMany shoulder arthroscopy conditions can be treated through conservative methods, but some may require surgery to effectively relieve pain and restore function to the joint.
 Your doctor will decide which type of treatment is best for you after a thorough evaluation of your condition.
 Contact Us Today

 Severe shoulder injuries can make it difficult to perform the simplest tasks.
 If you’re experiencing persistent shoulder pain that’s unaffected by non-surgical means, it may be time to consider a surgical option, such as shoulder arthroscopy.
 Seek advice from the team of medical professionals at High Mountain Orthopedics.
-Our surgeons are highly skilled in providing a range of conservative shoulder treatments for patients throughout Wayne, Paramus, and Englewood, New Jersey, and the surrounding areas.
+Our surgeons are highly skilled in providing a range of conservative shoulder treatments for patients throughout Wayne, New Jersey and the surrounding areas.

 What is a Shoulder Arthroscopy?